junxit/us-congress-bills-114/bill.md

   - **(2)** *Refusal of property* The Foundation may, in its discretion, decline any gift, devise, or bequest of real or personal property.
   - **(3)** *Title and interest in real property* For the purposes of this Act, an interest in real property shall be treated as including mineral and water rights, rights-of-way, and easements, appurtenant or in gross.
   - **(4)** *Condemnation of real property prohibited* No lands or waters, or interests therein, that are owned by the Foundation shall be subject to condemnation by any State or political subdivision, or any agent of instrumentality thereof.
-  - **(5)** *Limitation on the acquisition of real property* The Foundation shall not use any funds to purchase real property, unless such property is to be used for administrative or support purposes.
+  - **(5)** *Limitation on the acquisition of real property* The Foundation shall not use any funds to purchase real property, unless such property is to be used by the Foundation for administrative or other support purposes or is an easement for right-of-way access necessary to utilize, manage, or otherwise dispose of any bequest or gift of real property to the Foundation.

 ## § 6.
 Administrative services and support

-- **(a)** *Establishment support* For the purposes of assisting the Foundation in establishing an office and meeting initial administrative, project, and other expenses, there is authorized to be appropriated to the Secretary $3,000,000 for fiscal year 2016, $2,000,000 for each of fiscal years 2017, 2018, and 2019, and $1,000,000 for fiscal year 2020.
-Amounts appropriated under this subsection that are provided to the Foundation shall remain available to the Foundation until they are expended for authorized purposes.
+- **(a)** *Establishment support* For fiscal years 2017 through 2019, the Foundation may accept Federal funds from a Federal agency under any other Federal law for use by the Foundation for the purposes of assisting the Foundation in establishing an office and meeting initial administrative, project, and other expenses in conformance with this Act.
-- **(b)** *Administrative expenses* The Secretary may provide personnel, facilities, equipment, and other administrative services to the Foundation with such limitations and on such terms and conditions as the Secretary shall establish.
+- **(b)** *Administrative services* The Secretary may provide personnel, facilities, equipment, and other administrative services to the Foundation with such limitations and on such terms and conditions as the Secretary shall establish.
 The Foundation may reimburse the Secretary for any support provided under this subsection, in whole or in part, and any reimbursement received by the Secretary under this subsection shall be deposited into the Treasury to the credit of the appropriations then current and chargeable for the cost of providing the services.

 ## § 7.
 Volunteers